trycourier/courier-ios/Docs/Authentication.md

 Task {

-    // Saves credentials locally and accesses the Courier API with them
-    // Uploads push notification devices tokens to Courier if needed try await Courier.shared.signIn(
+    // 1.
+To authenticate your app with Courier.
+You will need production safe JWT.
+    // Here is how to generate this key: https://github.com/trycourier/courier-ios/blob/master/Docs/Authentication.md#going-to-production

+    let userId = "example_user"

+    let jwt = try await YourBackend().getCourierAccessToken(for: userId)

+    // 2.
+Sign your user in

+    await Courier.shared.signIn(
-        accessToken: "pk_prod_H12...",
+        accessToken: jwt,
-        clientKey: "YWQxN...",
-        userId: "example_user_id"
+        userId: userId
     )

-    // If you are going to production
+    // 3.
+(Optional) If you want to support a specific tenant, useful for Inbox only at the moment

-    // You can skip using clientKey and initialize with only JWT
-    // You will need to sign the user out and back in if the JWT changes
+    let tenantId = "your_tenant"

+    await Courier.shared.signIn(
+        accessToken: jwt,
+        userId: userId,
+        tenantId: tenantId
+    )

+    // 4.
+Sign your user out.
+Needed when you no longer want to sync push tokens, view inbox messages, or use preferences

-    // Courier.shared.signOut()
+    await Courier.shared.signOut()

+    // NOTE: You can use auth keys and client keys to test, but it is not recommended for production use

-    // Courier.shared.signIn(
+    await Courier.shared.signIn(
-    //    accessToken: "YOUR_JWT",
+        accessToken: "pk_prod_V1...SF2",
+        clientKey: "NmE1M....hMGY1",
-    //    userId: "example_user_id"
+        userId: userId
-    // )
+    )

-    // Removes the locally saved credentials
-    // Deletes the user's push notification device tokens in Courier if needed try await Courier.shared.signOut()

 }